- Hair Transplant Overview

 Once the donor hair is harvested from the scalp, the strip is immediately bathed in specialized holding solution called HypoThermsol, which has been scientifically shown to optimize graft survivability.
 The average donor strip is approximately 1.5 cm wide and a variable length depending upon the number of follicular units needed for the case.
 There are approximately 70 – 100 follicular units per square cm of donor tissue, which varies widely between areas of the scalp, and between patients.
 Therefore, if Dr. Gabel is performing a 2,000-graft case, the donor strip will be approximately 1.5 cm wide and 13 cm long.

-Stereomicroscopes are utilized to “sliver” and subdivide the donor strip into small wafers of tissue.
+Stereomicroscopes are utilized to subdivide the donor strip into small wafers of tissue called slivers.
 The microscopes are needed to divide the tissue at the exact point at the spaces between the follicular units and avoiding any transection or damage to the grafts.
-This results in wafers of hair bearing tissue with multiple follicular units.
-Next, one of our highly experienced assistance will subdivide the wafer of tissue into the native follicular unit grafts.
-Each wafer will contain follicular graft of all sizes, which are then sorted into like grafts.
+This results in slivers of hair bearing tissue with multiple follicular units.
+Next, one of our highly experienced assistance will subdivide the slivers of tissue into the native follicular unit grafts.
+Each sliver will contain follicular graft of all sizes (1-hair, 2-hair, 3-hair, and if available 4-hair follicular units), which are then sorted into like graft bundles.
 The grafts are stored in HypoThermsol at a specific temperature, which assures maximum survival until they are placed into the recipient sites.

 Trichophytic Closure Technique